wagtail-deprecated/wagtaildemo/README.md

 A template for new Django 1.4 projects developed under Vagrant.
 Features offered include:

-* A Vagrantfile for building an Ubuntu Lucid based VM
+* A Vagrantfile for building an Ubuntu Precise based VM
 * A virtualenv (configured to be active on login), with project dependencies managed through a requirements.txt file
 * A PostgreSQL database (with the same name as the project, pre-configured in the project settings file)
 * Separation of configuration settings into base.py, dev.py and production.py (and optionally local.py, kept outside